tanchonglim/shopee-open-api/readme.md

 const result = await shop.getShopInfo();
 ```

-API from other modules can be access by accessing the attributes from `Shop`
+API from other modules can be accessed via the attributes under `Shop`

 ```ts
 //Order module